Updated: August 1, 2016

 To easily manage the permissions in your databases, SQL Server provides several roles which are security principals that group other principals.
 They are like groups in the Microsoft Windows operating system.
 Database-level roles are database-wide in their permissions scope.

-There are two types of database-level roles in SQL Server: fixed database roles that are predefined in the database and flexible database roles that you can create.
+There are two types of database-level roles: fixed-database roles that are predefined in the database and user-defined database roles that you can create.

-Fixed database roles are defined at the database level and exist in each database.
-Members of the db_owner database role can manage fixed database role membership.
-There are also some special-purpose fixed database roles in the msdb database.
+Fixed-database roles are defined at the database level and exist in each database.
+Members of the db_owner database role can manage fixed-database role membership.
+There are also some special-purpose database roles in the msdb database.

 You can add any database account and other SQL Server roles into database-level roles.
-Each member of a fixed database role can add other logins to that same role.
+Each member of a fixed-database role can add other users to that same role.

-The following table shows the fixed database-level roles and their capabilities.
+The following table shows the fixed-database roles and their capabilities.
 These roles exist in all databases.
 The permissions assigned to the fixed-database roles cannot be changed.

 |db_securityadmin||Members of the db_securityadmin fixed database role can modify role membership and manage permissions.
 Adding principals to this role could enable unintended privilege escalation.|